metasyn/nim-flaschen-taschen/README.md

     nim_flaschen_taschen --version

 Args:
-    <pattern>             The pattern to display - one of: random, walk, blank
+    <pattern>             The pattern to display - one of: random, walk, squares, blank

 Options:
     --host=<string>       Host to use [default: ft.noise]